gbif/ipt/dataHostingCentres.md

   - They know about biodiversity data standards in general
   - They know how to publish data papers

+If you believe your DHC meets these standards, please email <helpdesk@gbif.org> to request to be added to this page.

 ## Data Hosting Centres by Country

 - [[Australia|dataHostingCentres#australia]]